Case Study 03 NIH-Funded Research Health Equity Systems Design Longitudinal Study

 not a digital form.

-I designed a voice-enabled, tablet-based Field Guide that transformed dense research protocol into structured, human-centered workflow.
+We designed a voice-enabled, tablet-based Field Guide that transformed dense research protocol into a structured, human-centered workflow.
 The core design principle: every system decision must either build trust or keep a promise.
 If it did neither, we cut it.

 1